 - What is the availability of jobs with this career choice?

 - What major(s) would best prepare you for this career?

 - Talk with a Career Coach to learn about industry standards and work environments: make an appointment at careers.utah.edu

 - Talk to a professional already working in the field.
-Attend a Career Trek or Employer Panel sponsored through Career Services
+Attend a Career Trek or Employer Panel sponsored through the Career & Professional Development Center.

 - Look into extra-curricular activities on campus for student groups to meet new people and expand your network on campus: asuu.utah.edu